Madres buscadoras

+Madres buscadoras participate in the 14th annual March of National Dignity in Mexico on May 10, 2026.

-Madres buscadoras, also called madres rastreadoras ("searching mothers" in English), are Mexican women activists who search for their missing loved ones (primarily, but not solely, children) or their remains, and justice for the ongoing human rights crisis in Mexico.
+Madres buscadoras, also called madres rastreadoras ("searching mothers" in English), are Mexican women activists who search for their missing loved ones (primarily, but not solely, children) or their remains, and justice for the ongoing missing persons crisis in Mexico.
 Some madres buscadoras work individually, while others work as part of larger coalitions.
 The MNDM, or Movimiento por Nuestros Desaparecidos en México, is a coalition of 80 such groups, founded in 2015.

 The earliest known madre buscadora may be Rosario Ibarra de Piedra, whose son Jesús Piedra Ibarra was forcibly disappeared in 1974; in 1977, she established the Comité Eureka de Desaparecidos to demand justice for those forcibly disappeared and tortured during the Mexican Dirty War.

 The mothers have faced hostility from the state and from other groups.
-Some mothers have themselves gone missing or been murdered.
+Some mothers have themselves gone missing or been murdered, such as Sandra Luz Hernández in 2014.
 According to the Mexican Ministry of Security and Citizen Protection, at least eight women working as searchers were murdered in 2022 and 2023.
 In May 2023, Teresa Magueyal was shot dead near her home in Guanajuato.
 In separate incidents in April 2025, madres buscadoras Teresa González Murillo and María del Carmen Morales, as well as del Carmen Morales' son, were murdered in Jalisco while searching for their missing relatives.

 In 2023, a documentary about some of the mothers, titled Volverte a ver, was released.

 Background

 As of 2024, 116,294 people are listed as missing on the National Registry of Missing and Unlocated Persons; 97% of those people disappeared after 2006, in the aftermath of Mexico's war on drugs.
-In 2022 alone, 9,826 missing people were reported, while 2,095 people were reported missing in the first quarter of 2023.
-The mothers, and other activists, have also raised concerns that authorities have removed people from the registry, despite them remaining missing.
+In 2022, 9,826 missing people were reported, and 2,095 people were reported missing in the first quarter of 2023.
+The mothers, and other activists, have also raised concerns that authorities have removed people from the registry, although they remain missing.